Vodka: Sweden

-Up until the 1950s, vodka was not used as a designation for Swedish distilled beverages, which were instead called brännvin ("burn-wine"), the word having the same etymology as the Dutch Brandewijn, which is the base for the word brandy.
-This beverage has been produced in Sweden since the late 15th century, although the total production was still small in the 17th century.
-From the early 18th century, production expanded, although production was prohibited several times, during grain shortages.
-Although initially a grain product, potatoes started to be used in the production in the late 18th century and became dominant from the early 19th century.
-From the early 1870s, distillery equipment was improved.

-Progressively from the 1960s, unflavoured Swedish brännvin also came to be called vodka.
+From the 1960s, unflavoured Swedish brännvin also came to be called vodka.
 The first Swedish product to use this term was Explorer Vodka, which was created in 1958 and initially was intended for the American export market.
-Although it ultimately failed to do so, it remains one of the most popular vodka brands in Sweden today.
+Although it ultimately failed in that market, it remains one of the most popular vodka brands in Sweden today.
 In 1979, Absolut Vodka was launched, reusing the name of the old Absolut Rent Brännvin ("absolutely pure brännvin") created in 1879.

 After Sweden joined the European Union in 1995, the regulations were changed so that privately owned companies could produce Vodka.

 Vodka has become popular among young people, with a flourishing black market.
 In 2013, the organizers of the so-called "vodka car" were jailed for two and a half years for having illegally provided thousands of liters to young people, some as young as 13.